Ombudsman for Banking Services and Investments (OBSI)

 You may contact the JRC on any matter relating to the JRC’s oversight of OBSI by email at: ContactJRC-CMOR@acvm-csa.ca

-Since its formation in 2014, the JRC has published two Annual Reports on its activities:
+Since its formation in 2014, the JRC has published five Annual Reports on its activities:

 - OBSI Joint Regulators Committee Annual Report for 2015 (English)